Knife defense training is crucial for all students of self defense

 While you might know the theory on how to block a knife attack, it’s still crucial for you to practice physically.
 This will give you a more realistic view of the situation and how to protect yourself.

-Whether it’s true distraction with low kicks or elbow strikes, you want to find the perfect opportunity where you can strike your opponent in a way that will have the strongest impact, so you can escape the situation.
+Whether it’s true distraction with low kicks for knife defense, you want to find the perfect opportunity where you can strike your opponent in a way that will have the strongest impact, so you can escape the situation.

 Once you’ve been able to strike your opponent, he might change his tactic and not be as motivated or committed than he was before attacking you.